Linear response for Sinai billiards with small holes: Introduction

 \section{Introduction}

 The importance of linear response is hard to overestimate.
 It is a central tool in statistical mechanics and condensed matter physics, climate science, and engineering (see, e.g., the introduction of \cite{GaLu26} for an overview of the applications).
 However, from the mathematical point of view, the results are rather limited.
-In particular, in dynamical systems, there exist strong results only for cases in which the dynamics is smooth, and the perturbed system is conjugate to the original one.
-These are very strong limitations and a lot of energy has been devoted to trying to overcome them (see, e.g.\! \cite{MR3876559, MR3622285, MR3729040}).
-The present paper deals with billiards with holes: an example in which the system both has discontinuities and the perturbations are not conjugate to the original system, establishing, for the first time, a linear response formula.
+In particular, in dynamical systems, there exist strong results only for cases in which the dynamics and the observables are smooth, and the perturbed system is conjugate to the original one.
+These are very strong limitations and a lot of energy has been devoted to trying to overcome them (see, e.g.\! \cite{MR3729040, MR3622285, MR3876559, CANESTRARI2026111008}).
+The present paper deals with billiards with holes: an example in which the perturbations are not conjugate to the original system, establishing, for the first time, a linear response formula for the transition from a close to an open system.
 As the approach is rather general, it is likely to open the door to further applications.